Women in Mexico are protesting femicide. Police have responded with force.

+López Obrador, also known by the acronym AMLO, dismissed the protests that coincided with International Women’s Day, arguing the they were spurred by his conservative opponents.
+But the populist president with left-wing origins, who has long had tense relationships with feminist movements, has in recent weeks stoked the anger of many women for his support of a gubernatorial candidate accused of sexual assault, alongside continuing high cases of gender-based violence.

-Ahead of Monday’s planned protest police set up a barricade around the presidential palace, which a spokesperson described as a “peace wall” to prevent vandalism, the Guardian reported.
+Ahead of Monday’s planned protest, police set up a barricade around the presidential palace, which a spokesperson described as a “peace wall” to prevent vandalism, the Guardian reported.
 But protesters said the barrier was symbolic of the president’s refusal to take on the issue, noting that he frequently makes a show of traveling in drug cartel-controlled parts of Mexico but felt unsafe ahead of their protest.

 Women instead plastered the barriers with slogans and the names of murdered women.
-Nearly 1,000 women in Mexico were victims of femicide in 2020, according to an official database, The Guardian reported.
-Some of the cases have been particularly brutal: Last February, 25-year-old Ingrid Escamilla was stabbed to death, cut up and partially skinned.
+Nearly 1,000 women in Mexico were victims of femicide in 2020, according to an official database, the Guardian reported.
+Some of the cases have been particularly brutal: In February 2020, 25-year-old Ingrid Escamilla was stabbed to death, cut up and partially skinned.

 Mexican feminists occupy federal building, create shelter, demand officials end violence against women